 On April 19, 2023, the Company entered into an asset purchase agreement (the "BWV Asset Purchase Agreement") to sell substantially all of the assets related to ENTADFI® (finasteride and tadalafil) capsules for oral use, a new treatment for benign prostatic hyperplasia that was approved by the FDA in December 2021, with Onconetix, Inc. formerly known as Blue Water Vaccines Inc. ("BWV").
 The transaction closed on April 19, 2023.
-The purchase price for the transaction was \$20.0 million, consisting of \$6.0 million paid at closing, \$4.0 million payable by September 30, 2023, \$5.0 million payable 12 months after closing, and \$5.0 million payable by September 30, 2024, plus up to \$80.0 million based on BWV's net revenues from ENTADFI after closing (the "Milestone Payments").
-The Company cannot determine the likelihood of receiving any Milestone Payments at this time.
+The purchase price for the transaction was \$20.0 million, consisting of \$6.0 million paid at closing, \$4.0 million payable pursuant to a promissory note due on September 30, 2023, \$5.0 million payable pursuant to a Promissory Note due on April 19, 2024 (the "April 2024 Promissory Note"), and \$5.0 million payable pursuant to a Promissory Note due on September 30, 2024 (the "September 2024 Promissory Note" and, together with the April 2024 Promissory Note, the "BWV Promissory Notes"), plus up to \$80.0 million based on BWV's net revenues from ENTADFI after closing (the "Milestone Payments").
+The Company believes the probability of receiving any Milestone Payments is remote.